Energy cascade: Energy spectrum of turbulence

 where ui are the components of the fluctuating velocity, the overbar denotes an ensemble average, summation over i is implied, and k is the wavenumber.
 The energy spectrum, E(k), thus represents the contribution to turbulence kinetic energy by wavenumbers from k to k + dk.
 The largest eddies have low wavenumber, and the small eddies have high wavenumbers.

 Since diffusion goes as the Laplacian of velocity, the dissipation rate may be written in terms of the energy spectrum as:

 with ν the kinematic viscosity of the fluid.
 From this equation, it may again be observed that dissipation is mainly associated with high wavenumbers (small eddies) even though kinetic energy is associated mainly with lower wavenumbers (large eddies).

 Energy spectrum in the inertial subrange

 The transfer of energy from the low wavenumbers to the high wavenumbers is the energy cascade.
 This transfer brings turbulence kinetic energy from the large scales to the small scales, at which viscous friction dissipates it.
-In the intermediate range of scales, the so-called inertial subrange, Kolmogorov's hypotheses led to the following universal form for the energy spectrum:
+In the intermediate range of scales, the so-called inertial subrange, Kolmogorov's hypotheses lead to the following universal form for the energy spectrum:

 An extensive body of experimental evidence supports this result, over a vast range of conditions.
 Experimentally, the value C = 1.5 is observed.

+The result $E(k) \sim k^{-5/3}$ was first stated independently by Alexander Obukhov in 1941.
+Obukhov's result is equivalent to a Fourier transform of Kolmogorov's 1941 result for the turbulent structure function.